20 C

 1. Boosting Gray Matter

-Studies show that regular meditation can actually make your cerebral cortex thicker, especially in areas related to attention and sensory processing.
+Through consistent meditation, studies have shown that the cerebral cortex can become thicker, especially in areas related to attention and sensory awareness.

 Read: Exercises For Your Brain